lavrenovamaria/42-philosophers/README.md

 * waiting line == queue
 * toilet key == any object (mutex) needed to access shared resources

+A mutex is a variable with initial values ​​of 1 and 0.
+A value of 1 means that the counter has a toilet key.

+When entering the critical section, a lock is applied to prevent other processes (threads) from accessing it, and the lock is unlocked when exiting the critical section.

 ## A semaphore is similar to a restaurant with multiple toilets, and at the entrance to the toilet there is an electronic sign indicating the number of empty toilets

 When all toilets are in use, the number on the electronic sign 0, and guests have to wait until the number on the signboard changes to 1.